Mistaken for Cheating

 (cut to living room)

 Beldar: A dull Earthly garment covering male extremities.

 Prymaat: (quietly surprised) Sounds most appropriate.

 Anime & Manga

-Happens a lot in Baka to Test to Shoukanjuu to the two main guys, Akihisa Yoshii and Yuuji Sakamoto.
+- Happens a lot in Baka and Test: Summon the Beasts to the two main guys, Akihisa Yoshii and Yuuji Sakamoto.
 In one hilarious incident, Shouko demands access to Yuuji's cellphone, and after she starts to strip him in order to find it, he gives it to her.
 She then finds a text written to him by Akihisa, asking if Yuuji would let him stay over at his place that night.
 She immediately assumes that they're in some kind of illicit relationship.
 Later the main characters go to his house for a study session (and to see why he didn't want to go home), and the two girls who like Akihisa immediately also start questioning him as to why there's women-related clothing and items in his apartment (which turns out to be his sister Akira's stuff, who's visiting him to make sure he's not goofing off).

 Himeji: This bra isn't your size, Yoshi-kun...